If so, it’s likely that you will be familiar with drug and alcohol rehab as a whole.

-What happens if I cannot find a drug and alcohol rehab in Shetland?
+What happens if I cannot find a Drug and Alcohol Rehab in Shetland?

 It’s firstly important to consider whether you’re open to looking beyond a drug and alcohol rehab in Shetland.

 If not, you may struggle to find a rehab programme which is both convenient, yet suitable for you.
-If you are however open to looking further afield, you will have access to our specialist rehab clinic at Nova Recovery.
+If you are however open to looking further afield, you will have access to our specialist rehab hospital at Nova Recovery.

 In the majority of cases, looking beyond your local setting will in fact benefit you.
 While it may feel easier to remain close to home, the easier option will not, for the majority, work best.
 Residential rehab, set away can provide you with the best option, removing you from physical and psychological triggers, known to motivate your drug and alcohol consumption.

 A lack of localised support can in fact be a blessing for you, opening up your acceptance of alternative drug and alcohol rehabilitation options.
 Through overcoming your comfort zone, you’ll have a true opportunity to change and work towards long-term recovery.